freetonik/Quantum-Computing-For-Software-Engineers/book.md

 5. dynamic topology

 # Chapter 5.
 Pulse-level control
+\pagebreak

 # Chapter 5.
 Software ecosystems

+This chapter is an overview of existing, popular programming frameworks and libraries that allow us to define and manipulate quantum circuits, send them for execution, and retrieve and process the measurement results.
+The artificial syntax we've used before (e.g. code like `circuit.h(0)`) is a common structure among popular Python-based frameworks, as you are about to see.

+\pagebreak
 ## SDKs and formats (Qiskit, Cirq, CUDA, QASM, QIR, etc.)

 Just as you wouldn't program a classical computer by manually flipping transistors, you don't program a quantum computer by directly manipulating microwave pulses.
 The raw complexity of the underlying physics and hardware needs to be abstracted away.
 This is the role of quantum software development kits (SDKs) and standardized data formats.
 They provide a bridge between the theoretical world of quantum algorithms and the practical, noisy reality of quantum hardware.
 The primary goal of a quantum framework is to let researchers and developers focus on the logic of their quantum algorithms, not the peculiarities of a specific quantum chip.
 In practice, many of the popular packages allow you to define quantum circuits, manipulate them, and ultimately execute them on either a simulator or a real quantum processing unit (QPU).